SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Low-Code_Apps_configuration/LowCodeApps_organizing_landing_page.md

 1. On the DMA, go to the app folder: `C:\Skyline DataMiner\applications\[APP_ID]`

    > [!NOTE]
-   > To find our which app ID corresponds with which low-code app, check the URLs displayed in the browser when you open the apps via the DataMiner landing page.
+   > To find out which app ID corresponds with which low-code app, check the URL displayed in the browser when you open an app via the DataMiner landing page.

 1. Open the file *App.info.json*.